Hear now the words of the witches,

 The passing of winter and spring,

-We share with the life universal,
+share with the life universal,

 Rejoice in the magical ring.